VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ## RedOps | Red Team Village | DEF CON 31

 ## Getting Started
 Ready to rock!
 The last few months have definitely been a journey from high to low for me.
 I have challenged myself once again by creating this workshop or project for the **Red Team Village** at **DEF CON 31** and presenting my biggest project yet to the infosec community.
-I am happy and a bit proud to share my hard work with the community.
+I am happy and a bit proud to share my hard work.

 I hope it is useful and a good reference/source of mostly free material for community members to learn or teach others about syscalls, direct syscalls, indirect syscalls.